hellgrenj/hulken/README.md

 “requestsFilePath”: “../path/to/hulkenRequests.json”
 }
 ```
-Hulken can even generate an example options file for you, all you have to do is provide the target url.
+**NEW!** Hulken can even generate an example options file for you, all you have to do is provide the target url.
 ```
 hulken make_options http://localhost:8080
 ```